 The more finely buzzy flight call of the Magnolia Warbler is usually a slightly longer call, but very similar to Blackpoll/Yellow Warbler (Sep, ME).

-The Chestnut-Sided Warbler flight call is a slightly lower buzz than the others, and also highly modulated.
+The Chestnut-sided Warbler highly modulated flight call is a slightly lower, finer buzz than the others (Aug, PA).

 (presumed, nocturnal migrant, Aug, PA)

 Worm-eating Warblers give a high, buzzy call that is often doubled (breeding grounds, May, NJ)